Sheffield Makes Music

 Hope Works & Trafalgar Warehouse, 12-8am, 18+, £25 night/£30 day+night, book now

-No Bounds Launch – bringing the party to a close with two simultaneous raves, with a free shuttle bus between the two.
-The outstanding lineup features the newest stars and established heroes of the techno and electronic scene, including:
+No Bounds Festival launch event – bringing the party to a close with two simultaneous raves, with a free shuttle bus between the two.
+The outstanding lineup features the newest stars and established heroes of the techno and electronic scene, including Nina Kraviz, Helena Hauff and Kaitlyn Aurelia Smith.
+More details.

 The music extravaganza doesn't end there.
-On 10-11 June, electronic artist Mark Fell curates Lush Spectra at the newly refurbished Nonconformist Chapel in Sheffield General Cemetery – an unmissable weekend of experimental and acoustic music from around the world, plus talks and workshops – find out more.
+On 10-11 June, electronic artist Mark Fell curates Lush Spectra in Sheffield General Cemetery – a weekend of experimental and acoustic music from around the world, plus talks and workshops – find out more.